 This painting is about the closeness of our friends and family.
 When we come together and experience traditions and special ceremonies, inevitably modernized for our times.
 These are the moments that we remember, that become part of our souls.

-In new work for 2019, I continue to explore the gestures and stances of people.
+Exploring the gestures and stances of people.
 How they convey their emotions, conversations, intensity through the stance and gestures.
 These are painted using broad brush strokes in a semi-abstract way.
 There is not much detail in the actual people of these paintings and it’s not necessary because you can read them from their body language, their shapes, the angle of the head.

 Original acrylic painting on gallery stretched canvas.